 Purpose

 This document acts as the central repository for capturing the functional requirements for Stream Two of the modernized Serving Government (SG) portal minimal viable product (MVP), planned for release in fall 2024.
-The MVP scope will introduce a personalized section to the existing site, allowing designated personnel from a small number of partner organization access to information and services relevant to their organization.
+The MVP scope will introduce a personalized section to the existing site, allowing designated personnel from a small number of partner organizations access to information and services relevant to their organization.
 In future releases, the portal will be made available for partners and clients.

 These requirements were derived from consultations with the client executive team (CE team) during Phase 3 of the initiative and subsequent validation exercise.
 The final report for the client engagement may be found here.